c2tarun/cdk-workshop/README.md

     * There is no guarantee that you'll be able to replicate everything in a complex stack.
     * Clicking cannot be automated, shared and has to be done by humans.
 Humans are not known for being super efficient.
     * And most dangerours, if you are clicking at night and feeling sleepy, you are one click away from nuking your infrastructure.
+2. Cloudformation:
-2. Cloudformation is hard and usually way too long which makes it difficult to review.
+    * is hard and usually way too long which makes it difficult to review.
+    * You cannot test it without running which is frustrating.
 3. We love coding. :)
-*But I hate coding and I am great at League of Legends.
-I can time and click all night.*
+*But I hate coding and I love clicking.*
 Imaging you are building world's most secure AWS VPC.
 You researched on every small setting and have been working on it for hours.
 You hit save and BOOM!!
 ![](/images/timeout.png)

+## CDK
 AWS CDK is a software development framework for defining cloud infrastructure in code and provisioning it through AWS CloudFormation.
 AWS CDK supports Java, JavaScript, TypeScript and even C#.
 For this workshop we'll be using TypeScript because we love code prediction and autocomplete.

 [**Construct**](https://docs.aws.amazon.com/CDK/latest/userguide/constructs.html) in terms of CDK is a Cloud Resource, it can be a simple resource like an S3 Bucket or Lambda Function or a complex resource like VPC combining several simple constructs.
 In short, everything in AWS CDK is a construct.
 Construct object on creation requires three fields **stack**, **name** and **props**.